Privacy policy | Racecheck

 • Legitimate interests

-To define types of users for our services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy
+To define types of users for our services, to keep our Website updated and relevant, to develop our business and to inform our marketing strategy

 To make suggestions and recommendations to you about events that may be of interest to you